 Inflammation is often responsible for the pain and discomfort in finger arthritis.
 Research shows that EPA and DHA, which are omega-3 polyunsaturated fatty acids may help with reducing inflammation (12).
 According to a study, ginger supplements may also be helpful in reducing symptoms of rheumatoid arthritis (13).
 Talk to your doctor about the dosage for any supplements that you may want to take.

 4. Massage Your Fingers

-Research shows that massage therapy for hand arthritis may help in mobility and reduce pain (12).
+Research shows that massage therapy for hand arthritis may help in mobility and reduce pain (14).
 Use any unrefined oil like unprocessed coconut oil and work on the muscles in your hands and the finger joints.
 Use the thumb, index, and middle fingers of your massaging hand and gently rub your joints and muscles in a rotating motion.
-While self-massaging is something you can do at home, try to visit a massage therapist to get the technique perfected.
+While self-massaging is something you can do at home, visit a massage therapist for proper hand therapy and to get the technique perfected.

 While home remedies may help alleviate some of the pain associated with arthritis, it is important to know when to visit your doctor.